Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 However, the oil is a well-known additive to many carp anglers and is available from many bait companies.
 The distinctive liquorice taste that comes from the anise is the attractant that fish love.

 Whether you are carp fishing or are hoping to catch any other coarse fish, it is a proven success for many anglers.
-Trout and salmon anglers also use the anise to great effect.
-Check out my article on fishing with Anise oil for more in-depth tips and recommendations.
+Trout and salmon anglers also use anise oil to great effect.
+Check out my article on fishing with anise oil for more in-depth tips and recommendations.

 Fishing With Paprika